nonperforming/RhythmDoctor.EditorLaunch/README.md

 This is a BepInEx 5 plugin.

 > [!NOTE]
-> The game will close and relaunch in order to launch with Steam.
+> The game will close and relaunch in order to launch with Steam if its option is enabled (default) in the configuration file

 > [!TIP]
 > You may want to install [BepInEx.SplashScreen](https://github.com/BepInEx/BepInEx.SplashScreen) or [enable the console](https://docs.bepinex.dev/articles/user_guide/configuration.html#configuring-bepinex) to check if the game is running